 Walls: Remember my motto of “Go Bold or Go Home”?
 Well… the walls were my “go bold” moment.
 I wanted to try two black accent walls, but my husband was so hesitant that I started to question myself.
 I even asked for people to vote on Instagram, and only 6 people voted black.
 Everyone else wanted me to go dark blue… but there was something in my gut that knew I had to do it… so I did.
 Black accent wall it is.

 The rest of the walls were painted in Worldly Gray by Sherwin Williams.
 I knew I wanted a light gray or white, and when you’re on a budget, you take what you can get for cheap.
-I had two gallons of it sitting in my basement, so that’s what went on the walls.
+I had two gallons of Worldly Gray sitting in my basement, so that’s what went on the walls.

 Vanities: I have had my fair share of painting oak vanities.
-I painted one in our old house using a satin enamel paint; and last year, I painted our basement bathroom vanity with leftover latex paint… This time, however, I tried something new and used a chalk paint and wax to get a weathered wood look.
+I painted one in our old house using a satin enamel paint; and last year, I painted our basement bathroom vanity with leftover latex paint… This time, however, I tried something new and used chalk paint and wax to get a weathered wood look.
 (You can find the full tutorial for this technique here.)

-This project was definitely the longest because I knew I had to hide the oak grain in order to be successful.
+This project was definitely the longest because I had to hide the oak grain in order to be successful.
 If I didn’t, all the dark wax would get into the grain, which I don’t think would have looked all that great.
-Last week, I wrote out the process of hiding the wood grain (which was a game-changer and totally worth the effort).
+Last week, I wrote about the process of hiding the wood grain (which was a game-changer and totally worth the effort).
 You can find the tutorial here.

 Tub Surround: Honestly, I thought I was going to do the “weathered wood look” on the tub surround as well, but after sanding for 142 hours, I was dreading having to do more… Along comes my husband with the most brilliant idea.
-We took off the panels and wrapped the tub in barn wood we had out in our garage.
+We took off the panels and wrapped the tub with barn wood we had out in our garage.
 I cannot take any credit for this project.
 I literally took my son to his football game with the oak paneling intact, and when I got home, it looked like this…

 Floor: The last thing that needed paint was the floor.
 I knew I was going to grab the same stencil I used in our downstairs bathroom, and go for it.
 If you are interested in the how-to, you can find the tutorial here.